 Finally, when you’re photographing the property, don’t think “house.”
 Think “home.”
 People aren’t just looking for brick and mortar; they are looking for magic.

-Your photographs will reflect what’s on your mind and people will be drawn to your photos, which means more buyers in the front door—or votes for the BALA Awards!
+Your photographs will reflect what’s on your mind and people will be drawn to your photos, which means more buyers in the front door—or votes for a BALA!

 Slideshow: Wide, Real Life and Detail angles.
-(Photos copyright Town & Country Photography)
+(Photos copyright Lynn Loves Houses)